SnapRoute/dockerLab/labs/lab2/lab2.md

 ```

 Second, we'll need to create an **\_\_init\_\_.py** with a docstring that
 describes our lab.
-This allows the our lab2 to appear as a
+This allows our lab2 to appear as a
 discoverable package to  **labtool**.
 The first line of the docstring must be in the format of
 "id:Name" and a multiline description can follow after.
 For example: